Kumana National Park

 [edit]Flora

-The dry zone rain forests are surrounded by dry tropical thorn forests.
-The park's most dominating plant is Manilkara hexandra, known as 'Palu' by the local Sri Lankans.
-The trees are usually dry and weak due to the lacking of minerals and water.
+[edit]The dry zone rain forests are surrounded by dry tropical thorn forests.
+The park's most common plant is Manilkara hexandra, called 'Palu' by the locals.

 Birds

-Kumana Bird Sanctuary is included in the national park.
+[edit]Kumana Bird Sanctuary (declared in 1938) is part of the national park.
 Kumana is the most important breeding and migrating ground for the birds in Sri Lanka.
-From the month of April to the month of July, thousands of birds migrate and breed in the area, Very rare species, such as the black necked stork, which cannot be found elsewhere in the country, use Kumana as their main migrating stop and breeding grounds. the reason for the vast consensus of birds is the perfectly compatible landscape for breeding.
+From April to July, thousands of birds migrate and breed in the area.
+Very rare species, such as the black necked stork, which cannot be found elsewhere in the country, use Kumana as their main migrating stop and breeding grounds.

 Mammals

-Even though mammals are present in the park, many can rarely be seen to the visitors.
-The frequently seen mammals can be simply put forward as deers, elephants and wild boar.
-Other than that, many other shy mammals such as golden Jackals and European otters exist within the park.
+[edit]Even though mammals are present in the park, many can rarely be seen to the visitors.
+The frequently seen mammals can be simply put forward as deer, elephants and wild boar.
+Other than that, many other shy mammals such as golden jackals and European otters exist within the park.
 Elephants are usually seen bathing in the water beds of the park.
-Deers can usually be seen as groups in the open areas of the park.
-As it was a part of the Yala National Park, there are chances that you might see a Sri Lankan Leopard.
+Deer can usually be seen as groups in the open areas of the park.
+As it was a part of the Yala National Park, you might see a Sri Lankan Leopard.

 Reptiles and others